percy/percy-storybook/README.md

 - **skip** - Boolean indicating whether or not to skip this story.
 - **name** - Snapshot name. (default: `${story.kind}: ${story.name}`)
+- **args** - [Story args](https://storybook.js.org/docs/react/writing-stories/args) to use when snapshotting.
+- **queryParams** - Query parameters to use when snapshotting.
 - **waitForTimeout** - Wait for a timeout before taking the snapshot.
 - **waitForSelector** - Wait for a selector to exist before taking the snapshot.
-- **args** - [Story args](https://storybook.js.org/docs/react/writing-stories/args) to use when snapshotting.
+- **include** - An array of regex patterns matching story names to only include for snapshotting.
-- **queryParams** - Query parameters to use when snapshotting.
+- **exclude** - An array of regex patterns matching story names to always exclude from snapshotting.
-- **include** - Same as the config option.
-Useful global or component-level parameter.
-- **exclude** - Same as the config option.
-Useful global or component-level parameter.
 - **additionalSnapshots** - An array of additional snapshots to take of this story.
   - **prefix** - A prefix added to this additional snapshot's name.
   - **suffix** - A suffix added to this additional snapshot's name.